-Now that you have decided your budget and what size and style of Smoky Mountain cabin you’ll be looking for your next decision will be to use a real estate agent or a buyer’s agent to find your perfect cabin.
+Now that you have decided your budget and what size and style of Smoky Mountain cabin you’ll be looking for your next decision will be to use a real estate agent who listed the cabin you're interested in purchasing (seller's agent) or a buyer’s agent to find your perfect cabin.
 There are pros and cons for both and this article will try to help give you some information you can use to be able to choose which would be the better fit for you in your search for a Smoky Mountain rental cabin.

 Buying any home can be complicated when it comes to paperwork and filing all the appropriate documents.
 This becomes even more complicated if you are buying a Smoky Mountain rental cabin and you don’t even live in Tennessee.
 But don’t let the complicated paperwork issue keep you from realizing your dream of a cabin on the mountain or in the woods.
 It can be done.